Mumbai CSMT–Amritsar Express: Traction

-Initially the train ran from Dadar Terminus & was later shifted to Lokmanya Tilak Terminus on 22 October 2012 as part of a plan to decongest Dadar Terminus.
+Initially the train ran from Dadar Terminus and was later shifted to Lokmanya Tilak Terminus on 22 October 2012 as part of a plan to decongest Dadar Terminus.
 Later, from 1 June 2015, its terminal shifted to Chhatrapati Shivaji Maharaj Terminus.

 Earlier a WCAM 3 would haul the train between Dadar Terminus / Lokmanya Tilak Terminus until Igatpuri, handing over to a Ghaziabad-based WAP-4 which would haul the train until Ambala Cantonment Junction after which a Tughlakabad-based WDM-3A would power the train for the remainder of the journey.